Spanish–Moro conflict: Campaigns against Mindanao Moros (1888–1898)

 General Weyler was relieved as captain-general of the Philippines on November 17, 1891, being succeeded by Despujol, who. on a visit to Momungan, narrowly escaped assassination at the hands of a Moro datu (Datu Timbul Ali), who killed several soldiers when he discovered his inability to find the captain-general.
 On May 4, 1891, Lieutenant-General Ramon Blanco became captain-general.
 He conducted the last considerable Moro campaign in Mindanao.

 Iligan was determined upon as the base of supplies, and Blanco arrived there in March 1894, by which time 3,000 troops had been assembled there.
 The troops worked upon the road from Iligan to Momungan, and 250 convicts sent from Bilibid prison, Manila, were added to the road force.

-On April 11a band of about 100 Moros made an attack upon the cattle guard at Malabang, consisting of 35 men, but were repulsed with a loss of 7 killed and several wounded.
+On April 11, a band of about 100 Moros made an attack upon the cattle guard at Malabang, consisting of 35 men, but were repulsed with a loss of 7 killed and several wounded.
 Upon hearing the firing other troops came out, accompanied by Capt.
 Manuel Prieto, the politico-military governor of the district, who was attacked by some of the wounded Moros whom he had ordered to be cared for, and wounded so badly that his left hand had to be amputated.

 General Blanco left Iligan for Momungan April 22.
 On the 23d the Moros attacked a detachment of woodcutters at Cabasaran, wounding 23, including Lieutenant Salgado of the Seventy-fourth.
 The Moros, however, were driven off, leaving 9 dead on the ground and many wounded.
 In May reinforcements of 350 arrived at Iligan.

-In May the Spanish advance lines were at Pantar, where General Parrado and Colonel Novella also had their headquarters, and Cabasaran was occupied.
+In May, the Spanish advance lines were at Pantar, where General Parrado and Colonel Novella also had their headquarters, and Cabasaran was occupied.
 The greatest difficulty was experienced in the transportation of supplies, the carabao becoming useless through fatigue, and the trail being too rough for the supplies to be taken in baskets on poles.
 On May 8 a company of disciplinarios was attacked at Pagua, about 2 kilometers from Ulama, by some CO Moros, who wounded 2 men, 1 mortally.
 The Moros were repulsed with a loss of 8 killed and some 25 wounded.

-On May 15 General Blanco published a general order by which the field forces were organized into a brigade, under command of Brig.
+On May 15, General Blanco published a general order by which the field forces were organized into a brigade, under command of Brig.
 Gen. Julian Gonzales Parrado, the politico-military governor of Mindanao, divided into two demibrigades. as follows: First demibrigade, 11 companies, Col. Federico Novella, commanding; second demibrigade, 10 companies, Col. Enrique Hore, commanding; troops attached to general headquarters, about 750 men.